vfarcic/devops26/manuscript/17-progressive-delivery.md

 Finally, you might not be using Ingress controller installed by Jenkins X. For example, you might be using the "official" NGINX Ingress (the one from Jenkins X is a variation of it).
 If that's the case, you'll have to modify the command(s) to fit your situation.

-Now matter how we retrieved the IP of the external load balancer, we'll output it as a way to have a visual confirmation that it looks OK.
+No matter how we retrieved the IP of the external load balancer, we'll output it as a way to have a visual confirmation that it looks OK.

 ```bash
 echo $LB_IP